activeloopai/deeplake/README.md

 <details>
   <summary><b>Deep Lake vs Pinecone</b></summary>

 Both Deep Lake and Pinecone enable users to store and search vectors (embeddings) and offer integrations with LangChain and LlamaIndex.
 However, they are  architecturally very different.
-Pinecone is a fully-managed Vector Database that is optimized for highly demanding applications requiring serach for billions of vectors.
+Pinecone is a fully-managed Vector Database that is optimized for highly demanding applications requiring search for billions of vectors.
 Deep Lake is a serverless.
 All computations run client-side, which enables users to get started in seconds.
 Unlike Pinecone, Deep Lake’s data format can store raw data such as images, videos, and text, in addition to embeddings.
 Deep Lake datasets can be visualized and version controlled.
 Pinecone is limited to light metadata on top of the embeddings and has no visualization.
 Deep Lake also has a performant dataloader for fine-tuning your Large Language Models.

 </details>